adin11/ML-Project-Credit-Risk-Modelling/README.md

 ---

 ## 🔍 Business Problem:
 Loan default is a critical challenge for lending institutions.
-This app predicts an applicant’s credit risk by classifying them into bands like *Poor*, *Average*, *Good*, and *Excellent*, helping institutions take smarter lending decisions.
+This app predicts an applicant’s credit risk by classifying them into bands like *Poor*, *Average*, *Good*, and *Excellent*, Empowering institutions with smarter lending decisions.

 ---